fosshostorg/fosshost.org/src/posts/fosshost-video.md

 ---
-title: Fosshost, raw and uncut - take 1
+title: Fosshost, the video series
 date: 2021-11-06
 summary: We are launching a video series about our project
 author: bruno